adamsitnik/adamsitnik.github.io/_posts/2017-01-19-the-new-Memory-Diagnoser.md

 ## How to use it?

-Now it's part of our core package, so you don't need to install any extra dependencies.
-It's also enabled by default in the DefaultConfig.
-However, if you are using some custom config you can turn it on in two ways:
+Now it's part of our core package, so you don't need to install any extra dependencies. ~~It's also enabled by default in the DefaultConfig.~~ Since `0.10.3` it's not enabled by default.
+You can turn it on in two ways:

 * Use the new attribute (apply it on a class that contains Benchmarks):